Generic Name: tiotropium bromide and olodaterol

 - Three months after insertion of cartridge, throw away the Stiolto Respimat even if it has not been used, or when the inhaler is locked, or when it expires, whichever comes first.

 |3.
 Replace clear base

-Is the dose indicator on the STIOLTO RESPIMAT pointing to zero?
-The Stiolto Respimat inhaler is locked after 60 puffs (30 doses).
-If you have a sample, the STIOLTO RESPIMAT inhaler is locked after 28 puffs (14 doses).
+Is the dose indicator on the Stiolto Respimat pointing to 0 (zero)?
+The Stiolto Respimat inhaler is locked after the labeled number of puffs have been used.
 Prepare and use your new Stiolto Respimat inhaler.

-Is the dose indicator on the STIOLTO RESPIMAT pointing to zero?
-The Stiolto Respimat inhaler is locked after 60 puffs (30 doses).
-If you have a sample, the STIOLTO RESPIMAT inhaler is locked after 28 puffs (14 doses).
+Is the dose indicator on the STIOLTO RESPIMAT pointing to 0 (zero)?
+The Stiolto Respimat inhaler is locked after the labeled number of puffs have been used.
 Prepare and use your new Stiolto Respimat inhaler.

-Did you repeat Turn, Open, Press (TOP) less than three times after inserting the cartridge?
-Repeat Turn, Open, Press (TOP) three times after inserting the cartridge as shown in steps 4 to 6 under “Prepare for first use”.
+Did you repeat Turn, Open, Press (TOP) less than 3 times after inserting the cartridge?
+Repeat Turn, Open, Press (TOP) 3 times after inserting the cartridge as shown in steps 4 to 6 under “Prepare for first use”.

 tiotropium bromide and olodaterol spray, metered